-Many people use Zillow to value a home, but how accurate is Zillow?
+Many people use Zillow to value a home, but how accurate are Zillow home prices?
+Are other websites like Realtor.com or Redfin more accurate?
 Zillow uses what they call a Zestimate to give values on almost every house in the United States.
 The problem with the Zestimate is it uses a computer algorithm to come up with a value.
 When valuing real estate, you need to have real people valuing homes in order to be accurate.
 When I look at my properties, Zillow comes pretty close to values on some, and on others, they are way off.
 I have been a real estate broker and investor for almost 20 years and have a decent idea of what the values are on my properties.
 The problem is how do you know if their value is correct on your house or not?

 My Experience with Zillow Zestimate Home Values